-This section describes the existing conditions for public utilities and infrastructure.
+This section describes the current conditions for public utilities and infrastructure, as well as energy demand.
 The affected environment related to public utilities and energy is similar for all of the B-P Build Alternatives.
 Therefore, the following discussion applies to all of the B-P Build Alternatives.